‘We need to do something about your books,’ Chris says, standing in the doorway to the spare room, afraid to step inside. ‘You have too many.’

 ‘How much!’
 Chris says when I tell him.

-While we’re waiting for them to arrive, we move the books from the book room into another room so we can at least get in to put up the shelves.
+While we’re waiting for them to arrive, we move the books from the book room into another room so we can get in to put up the shelves.

 ‘You need to be careful,’ Mum says.
 ‘Flatpacks cause divorce.’